≪ Go to our review of Pocket Knives

 Blade and Edge Integrity

 As one of the largest knives in our test we expected it to be easy to hold in one's hand during heavy use.
 The drawback, however, is the shape.
 The knife handle is long and relatively symmetrical.
-The wider, more rectangular handle profile of something like the Editors Choice Benchmade Mini Barrage 585 was easier to hold in heavier use.
+The wider, more rectangular handle profile of something like the Editors' Choice Benchmade Mini Barrage 585 was easier to hold in heavier use.
 Next, the biggest difference in modern knives and the Buck Famous Folder is in blade deployment.
 Modern designs can be opened easily with one hand.
 The 110 requires two hands, one of which must be equipped with a prominent and strong fingernail for activating the blade.
-This attribute alone greatly compromised the scores of the Buck and lets basically all of the more contemporary, full-size knives shoot ahead in overall score.
+This attribute alone significantly compromised the scores of the Buck and allowed for most of the more contemporary, full-size knives to shoot ahead in overall rating.

 Like any "classic" throwback product, one expects construction quality and lasting design.
 The Famous Folder meets these expectations.
 The knife is durable and strong, with smooth hinge and reliable lock.